 Tree mallow are lovely, fast-growing shrub with evergreen foliage, and produces a long season of flowers, which usually appear in spring and last into autumn

 Grow in fertile, well-drained soil in full sun.
 A good drought resistant plant for dry conditions.

-Tree mallow can take a light frost, but benefits from a sheltered spot out of any cold, drying winds.
+Tree mallow can take a light frost, but benefits from a sheltered spot out of cold, drying winds.

 Deadhead spent blooms to prolong flowering.
 Mulch annually with well-rotted manure or compost.